 A core theme in my work is identity’s interaction with its surroundings, both literal and poetic.
 I explore how identity forms and evolves within physical, social, and emotional landscapes, reflecting on the tensions and transformations that shape it over time.

-«The Revolt of Form», 40 cm x 50 cm, graphite on paper
+«The Revolt of Form II», 40 cm x 50 cm, graphite and charcoal on paper.

 A selection of drawings: